In this blog we discuss how two different treatments for hormone positive breast cancer (tamoxifen vs. aromatase inhibitors) work.

 Hormonal therapies can trigger multiple side effects.
 Some of the most common include bone and joint pain, hot flashes, nausea, fatigue, mood swings, headaches, constipation, dry skin and loss of libido.
 With OWise, you can track them over time, and share your well-being data with yourself, doctors and loved ones.

+We hope this blog helped clarify the differences between tamoxifen vs. aromatase inhibitors.
 Try out the side-effects tracking and let us know if this article has helped you.
 Do you have any comments or suggestions?
 Contact us

 - Nadji M, Gomez-Fernandez C, Ganjei-Azar P, Morales AR.
 Immunohistochemistry of estrogen and progesterone receptors reconsidered: experience with 5,993 breast cancers.
 Am J Clin Pathol.
 2005; 123:21–27.

 - Lange CA, Yee D. Progesterone and breast cancer.
 Womens Health (Lond) 2008; 4:151–162.

 - Moelans CB, de Ligt J, van der Groep P, Prins P, Besselink N, Hoogstraat M, ter Hoeve N, Lacle M, Kornegoor R, van der Pol C, de Leng W, Barbe E, van der Vegt B, Martens J, Bult P, Smits VT, Koudijs M, Nijman I, Voest E, Selenica P, Weigelt B, Reis-Filho J, van der Wall E, Cuppen E, van Diest PJ.
 The molecular genetic make-up of male breast cancer.
 Endocr Relat Cancer.
 2019

 - Johnston SRD and Dowsett M. Aromatase Inhibitors for breast cancer: Lessons from the laboratory.
 Nature Reviews, 2003; 3: 821-831